Rainbow-Dreamer/SfPlayer/README.md

 * Drag and drop support of MIDI files and SoundFont files

-* Export rendered audio of MIDI file with the SoundFont file it plays with to mp3 / wav /ogg and so on
+* Export rendered audio of MIDI file with the SoundFont file it plays with to mp3 / wav / ogg files and so on

 * Detect the most possible main key of the MIDI file using music theory algorithm